jbaumbach/cntrlc.me/README.md

 With some bonus features:

-* Facebook Login
+* Example of Facebook Login within an Angular architecture
-* Socket.io messaging
+* Example of Socket.io messaging
-* Mocha/Supertest tests
+* Example of Mocha/Supertest tests
+* Example of how to mock Redis with Sinon

 ![Demo Screenshot](screenshots/cntrlc-screenshot.png "Screenshot")